FutuneAI/ai-visibility-research/entity-layer-framework.md

 ## Abstract

 This document provides a structured reference for building an English-language entity layer from a state of Complete Absence or Fragmented Presence.
-It covers platform selection rationale, content structure requirements, publication sequencing, and the distinct roles of a brand's own website and social media channels.
+The content covers the criteria for platform selection, requirements for content structure, the sequencing of publication, and the distinct roles of a brand's proprietary website versus its social media channels.

 This document is designed to be read alongside the diagnostic framework in [`ai-visibility-diagnostic.md`](./ai-visibility-diagnostic.md).
-The diagnostic identifies which state a brand is in; this document provides the construction protocol for brands in Pattern A (Complete Absence) and early Pattern B (Fragmented Presence).
+The diagnostic identifies the state a brand is in.
+This document provides the construction protocol for brands in Pattern A (Complete Absence) and early Pattern B (Fragmented Presence).

 For the analytical narrative version of this content, see: [Medium — Part 05](https://medium.com/@futuneai)